Reywas999/NIH_Chest_XRay_Multilabel_ANN/README.md

 3) Data_Entry_2017_v2020.csv --> This file contains other patient data (see above)
 _________________________________________________________________________________________________________________________________
 ALTERNATIVELY:
-If you already have a trained model, you can simply run the "NIH_CXR8_Chest_X_Rays_linux.py" script.
+If you already have a trained model, you can simply run the "NIH_CXR8_Chest_X_Rays_linux.py" script.\
+A trained model is also provided.
 _________________________________________________________________________________________________________________________________